How could a respected and successful company like VW cheat eleven million of its loyal customers?

-“Dieselgate” is one name being given to the scandal that is shaming Volkswagen, the world’s highest-revenue vehicle manufacturer.
+“Dieselgate” is one name for the scandal that is shaming Volkswagen, the world’s highest-revenue vehicle manufacturer.
 This blog summarizes the facts, then poses and tries to answer the pressing questions that the VW cheat raises.

 Science Fact: There are many news articles dissecting the VW cheat from any perspective that you prefer:

-– VW cheat discovery by a nonprofit, a university and government agencies (Bloomberg)
+- – VW cheat discovery by a nonprofit, a university and government agencies.
+(Bloomberg) (Note: As of Aug 26, 2017, Bloomberg restricts this article to their subscribers.)

-– A finger-wagging dissection of VW’s TDI (Turbo Diesel Injection) advertisements (Time)
+- – A critical dissection of VW’s TDI (Turbo Diesel Injection) advertisements.
+(Time)

 New revelations are occurring almost daily in this story.
 However, it will be years before all the implications of the VW cheat come to light.
 Along the way, we can expect a fifty-page article in the New Yorker magazine; several tell-all “exposé” books; a multi-part TV documentary; a star-studded Hollywood movie; and eventually, a Harvard Business School Case Study.
 But already, it’s reasonable to ask: What happened?
 How did it happen?
 And how does that affect our everyday lives?